July 2023 Schedule Posted! August coming soon!

 Let us know you have questions, comments, or concerns.

-Serving LA County since 1984
+Serving Los Angeles County and the San Gabriel Valley since 1984

 Glendale Adventist, Verdugo Hills, Huntington Hospital, DaVita, Healthcare Partners,

-Cedars Sinai, Emanate Health, Dignity Health, St Vincent, and many more places.
+Cedars-Sinai, Emanate Health, Dignity Health, St Vincent, and many more places.

 Our family-owned business has been educating healthcare providers since 1984.